 ANCIENT CULTURES and PANORAMIC SENSING

-Some ancient cultures recognised the possibility of using the senses in their panoramic capacity.
-I feel there must be many more examples of this, please contact me if you know any.
+There must be many more examples of its use in ancient cultures, please contact me if you know any.

 Dadirri